Flag of Indonesia: History

 Red and white textile colouring was available in ancient Indonesia.
-White is the natural colour of woven cotton fabrics, while red is one of the earliest natural dyes, acquired either from teak leaves, the flowers of Averrhoa bilimbi, or the skin of mangosteen fruits.
+White is the natural colour of woven cotton fabrics, while red is one of the earliest natural dyes, acquired from either teak leaves, the flowers of Averrhoa bilimbi, or the skin of mangosteen fruits.

 It was not only the Javanese kingdoms that used red and white.
-The battle flag of King Sisingamangaraja IX of Batak lands bore an image of white twin swords called piso gaja dompak against a red background.
+The battle flag of King Si Singamangaraja IX of Batak lands bore an image of white twin swords called piso gaja dompak against a red background.
 During the Aceh War of 1873–1904, Aceh warriors used a battle flag with the image of a sword, star and crescent, sun, and some Quranic script in white on a red background.
 The red and white flag of the Buginese Bone kingdom in South Sulawesi is called Woromporang.
 The Balinese Badung (Puri Pamecutan) royal banner is red, white, and black.
-During the Java War (1825–1830) Prince Diponegoro also used a red and white banner.
+Prince Diponegoro also used a red and white banner during the Java War (1825–1830).

-In the early 20th century these colours were revived by students and then nationalists, as an expression of nationalism against the Dutch.
-The modern red and white flag which was first flown in Java in 1928, was prohibited under Dutch rule.
-It became the flag adopted by the Kesatuan Melayu Muda to symbolise Malay nationalism against European colonialism.
-Upon Indonesia's declaration of independence on 17 August 1945 it was adopted as the national flag, and has been in use ever since.
+In the early 20th century, these colours were revived by students and then nationalists as an expression of nationalism against the Dutch.
+A precursor design was first seen on the cover of a Dutch magazine titled Gedenkboek 1908-1923 run by the Perhimpoenan Indonesia ('Indonesian Association').
+Compiling 13 letters written by its anonymous members, it had a sinister hoisted flag of a red and white stripe superimposed with the head of a banteng facing away from the hoist.
+The modern red and white flag sans banteng head was first flown in Java in 1928, it was quickly prohibited under Dutch rule.
+It became the flag adopted by the Kesatuan Melayu Muda to symbolise Malay nationalism against European colonialism, now widely named as the Sang Saka Malaya.
+Upon Indonesia's declaration of independence on 17 August 1945, it was adopted as the national flag, and has been in use ever since.
 After Indonesia's independence was recognized, Monaco, which had a similar flag, filed a complaint which was largely ignored.